wiretap-retro/MigStorm-ITX/README.md

 ## Rev History
 v0.4 -- Corrected PS/2 Mouse & Keyboard pinout \
 v0.3 -- Changed soft-power circuit from 555 timer to a MAX16054, cleaned up a few traces with lots of vias.
-Still need more cleanup.. [depreciated] \
+Still need more cleanup. [depreciated] \
-v0.2 -- Initial [depreciated]
+v0.2 -- Initial rev with corrected 68k socket size. [depreciated]